flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 The emergence of large language models (LLMs) with zero-shot generalization capabilities in sequence modelling tasks has led to the development of time series foundation models (TSFMs) based on LLM architectures.
-By converting time series into strings of digits, TSFMs can leverage LLMs' capability to extrapolate future patterns from the context data.
+By representing time series as sequences of tokens, TSFMs can leverage LLMs' capability to extrapolate future patterns from the context data.
 TSFMs eliminate the traditional need for domain-specific model development, allowing organizations to deploy accurate time series solutions faster.